scontain/scone/README.md

 - [`CAS.md`](CAS.md): a description on how to create a CAS instance.
 You can execute as a script: `./scripts/install_cas.sh`.
 The script asks for the name and the namespace of the CAS - unless you defined environment variables `CAS` and/or `CAS_NAMESPACE`.

+- [golang support](https://github.com/scontain/golang): we support the latest golang versions for building confidential applications.

 ## Automatic Script Extraction

 All markdown files are associated with a script that executes the individual steps of the script.

-- `scripts/extract-all-scripts.sh`: almost all scripts in directory `scripts` are automatically derived from the markdown files.
-In case one updates the markdown files, one can update the generated scripts by executing `scripts/extract-all-scripts.sh`.
+- `scripts/extract-all-scripts.sh`: almost all scripts in the directory `scripts` are automatically derived from the markdown files.
+If one updates the Markdown files, the generated scripts can be updated by executing `scripts/extract-all-scripts.sh`.

-- `scripts/extract-bash.sh`: a simple script that extracts all `bash` and `sh` blocks from a given markdown file and stores it in a script file.
+- `scripts/extract-bash.sh`: a simple script that extracts all `bash` and `sh` blocks from a given markdown file and stores them in a script file.

 ## Running with Docker